This page is about tests to diagnose melanoma skin cancer. There is information about

 You should see the specialist within 2 weeks of seeing your GP.
 You might see the specialist in hospital at a dermatology outpatient clinic (dermatology means specialising in diseases of the skin).
 Or your GP might refer you to a pigmented lesion clinic if there is one in your area.
 A pigmented lesion clinic is a dermatology clinic that specialises in picking up suspicious moles and diagnosing melanoma.

-At the clinic you may have a test called dermatoscopy to help make the initial diagnosis.
-This is not an essential test, and your doctors may not offer it.
+At the clinic you usually have a test called dermatoscopy (or dermoscopy) to help make the initial diagnosis.
 It is a painless test in which the doctor uses an instrument called a dermatoscope to closely examine the suspicious area on your skin.
 The doctor puts some oil on to your skin and then holds the dermatoscope in their hand, a bit like a magnifying glass.
 This can magnify the area by up to 10 times so that the doctor can see it very clearly.

 When you go to have your mole removed, the nurse or doctor will ask you to lie down on a couch in the treatment room.
 First you have an injection of local anaesthetic into the area close to the mole.
 The doctor then cuts out the mole and 2mm of the surrounding tissue all around.
 They send it off to the laboratory for close examination under a microscope.
 You then have a few stitches put in to sew up the area where the mole was cut out.
 The stitches may dissolve on their own.
 If the stitches are not the dissolvable type you will need to go back to the clinic after a week or so to get them taken out.